junxit/us-congress-bills-115/metadata.md

 - 2018-01-30 — Motion to reconsider laid on the table Agreed to without objection.
 - 2018-01-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 50).
 - 2018-01-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 50).
+- 2018-02-05 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.